All Episodes

 October 15th, a Boeing engineer says the center fuel tank, the focus of the probe, was designed to leave no chance that an electrical spark could cause an explosion there.

-November 2nd, Navy divers completed 15 weeks of terrible work, hard work, Saying they had pulled up all the wreckage they could find.
+November 2nd, Navy divers completed 15 weeks of terrible work, hard work, saying they had pulled up all the wreckage they could find.

 Fishing trawlers began scraping the ocean floor then for wreckage two days later.

-June 9th, investigators tell victims' families that the investigation is now in the final phase with no evidence found of a criminal or terrorist act.
+June 9th, investigators tell victims' families that the investigation is now in the final phase, with no evidence found of a criminal or terrorist act.

-A preliminary report from the National Transportation Safety Board Blames that disaster on a center fuel tank explosion cause unknown but suspected mechanical source.
+A preliminary report from the National Transportation Safety Board blames that disaster on a center fuel tank explosion cause unknown but suspected mechanical source.

-A victim's father tells the Associated Press he's received a letter from the FBI that says the agency has found absolutely no evidence of a crime and is now suspending its probe into the disaster.
+November 12th, a victim's father tells the Associated Press he's received a letter from the FBI that says the agency has found absolutely no evidence of a crime and is now suspending its probe into the disaster.

 And that is the rough chronology of Flight 800.